 LATECE is a multi-disciplinary research laboratory that focusses on the technological and organizational aspects of Internet applications.
 The LATECE lab has three complementary missions: advancing the state of the art and the practice of Internet technologies through funded research, the training of highly qualified personnel in Internet technologies and tnowledge dissemination and transfer.
 Read more…

-- Best paper award Wessam Ajib
+- Best student paper award for Manel Abdellatif

 Some of LATECE Members Projects